robertdavid1205/CI_MS1_Unfelde_Records/README.md

 # Unfelde Records
+---

 Unfelde Records is a Underground Minimal/Techno record label that releases underground electronic music in both digital and Vinyl-Only format for a niched public.
 I aim to present our brand and what it stands for, our releases with links to sites and a gallery from events we had, alongside with contact details  and reviews.
 Also there will be a **Send Demos** page where the visitor will be able to send us their work for a possible release with us.

+### Project Goals
+---
+* Increasing the brand awareness by offering to the user a simple and user friendly platform where to get information.
+* Increase sales by offering the option to browse trough our catalogue with direct links to buy sites.
+* Showcasing our sound and our philosphy for a niched public.

 ### User Goals
+---
 1. Hear new music released.
 2. Be up to date with our catalogue.
 3. Be able to send demos for a posible release.
 4. Obtain contact info.
 5. Contact us with equiries trough the form.

+### User Experience

+The website was designed with mobile first in mind by creating easy readable and easy to separate pieces of content.
+The pages were structured in a way that most importat content is displayed in front of your eyes, then in order of priority ddown the line.
+The user experience is designed so that the user can discover needed information and most importantly send us their work for a possible colaboration trough a call to action button which is easily available on mobile view.

+#### Target Audience

+* Musical genre fans
+* Ravers
+* Aspiring producers and dj's
+* Established producers and dj's

 ### User Stories
+---
 1. As a radio dj I'm always looking for fresh new music that's easy to reach.
 2. As a new producer, looking for a place to sign with, I want to send demos easy and fast.
 3. As a first time user I want to find out more about the Record Label.